A Professional Development Seminar for U.S. Teachers to Germany, June 27 - July 11, 2015

 The seminar will offer the participants the opportunity to gain professional insight into various parts of the German education system and its underlying philosophy in order to enrich their own teaching and reinforce their motivation to engage in transatlantic dialogue and exchange.
-The visit in Germany offers new perspectives in education and cultural understanding, including a comparative look at both the U.S. and the German educational system and society.
-Based on the participants' experience in Germany, their school communities will be able to strengthen their own global awareness and become a prominent member of the world-wide Fulbright network.
+Furthermore, the program intends to provide new perspectives in education and cultural understanding, including a comparative look at both the U.S. and the German educational system and society.
+Based on the participants' experience in Germany, their school communities will hopefully be able to strengthen their own global awareness and become a prominent member of the world-wide Fulbright network.

 The Seminar in Detail

-The seminar begins with the departure from the U.S. on July 5 (arrival in Germany on July 6) and ends with the departure from Germany on July 19 (arrival in the U.S. on July 19).
-The seminar will take place in Tübingen in the federal state of Baden-Württemberg, just south of Stuttgart.
-The University of Tübingen will be our host for the 14 program days.
+The seminar begins with the departure from the U.S. on June 27 (arrival in Germany on June 28) and ends with the departure from Germany on July 11 (arrival in the U.S. on July 11).
+The seminar will take place in Mainz in the federal state of Rhineland-Palatinate, close to Frankfurt.
+The Johannes Gutenberg University Mainz will be our host for the 14 program days.

-The participants will receive an overview of the German school and post-secondary education system which will allow them to apply this new knowledge to their own work.
-The seminar also discusses the changing educational structures in Germany and Europe on the high school and university level and the resulting responses and opportunities for German schools, teachers and students.
-One emphasis will be placed on demographic changes and diversity in society and in the classroom.
-The seminar intends to contrast and compare these issues with structures and developments in the U.S.
+The participants will receive an overview of the German school and post-secondary education system.
+The seminar also discusses the transition to a modern educational model in Germany and Europe on the high school and university level and the resulting responses and opportunities for German schools, teachers and students.
+Emphasis will be placed on the internationalization efforts of German schools through bilingual teaching and exchange activities.
+The seminar intends to compare and contrast these issues with structures and developments in the U.S.

-These and other topics and issues of interest for the work of American teachers in all relevant fields will be complemented by visits to German schools of all types in and around Tübingen.
-The participants will get to know German schools “in practice”, become familiar with their day-to-day routines and learn about the schools’ impact on the community.
-The American participants are invited to represent their own schools and districts and to share their own teaching experiences with German colleagues, students, and program partners.
+These and other topics and issues of interest for the work of American teachers in all relevant fields will be complemented by visits to German schools of all types in and around Mainz.
+The participants will get to know German schools “in practice”, become familiar with their day-to-day routines and learn about the schools’ interaction with the community.
+The American participants are invited to represent their own schools and districts and to actively share their own teaching experiences with German colleagues, students, and program partners.

 Professional Development Aspects